Rusty-breasted Wren-Babbler

 About the Rusty-breasted Wren-Babbler

 The Rusty-breasted Wren-Babbler belongs to the family Pellorneidae, within the order Passeriformes.
-These birds typically live average 4-5 years, maximum recorded 7 years.
+These birds typically live typically 5-7 years with a maximum recorded lifespan of 10 years..

 How to Identify a Rusty-breasted Wren-Babbler